A note on the constants in inverse trace inequalities for polynomials orthogonal to lower-order subspaces: Introduction

-However, recognizing that $\theta$ is orthogonal to $\mathbb{P}_{n}(T)$ which removes the contribution of the low-order polynomial modes.
+However, $\theta$ is orthogonal to $\mathbb{P}_{n}(T)$, which removes the contribution of the low-order polynomial modes.
 Consequently, the analysis provides the sharper bound

-It is easy to see that the new inverse trace inequality bound is alway strictly than the bound using \cite{warburton2003constants} for $0\leq n \leq p$.
-For the case $n=-1$, the new bound will be equal to the other bound.
+It is easy to see that the new inverse trace inequality bound is always strictly sharper than the bound using \cite{warburton2003constants} for $0\leq n \leq p$.
+For the case $n=-1$, the new bound is equal to the classical bound.

+Compared with~\cite{warburton2003constants}, the analysis below preserves the original orthogonal basis and instead exploits the orthogonality condition $\theta \perp \mathbb{P}_n(T)$ through a spectral characterization of the associated truncated coefficient space.
+The main observation is that the truncation shifts the relevant extremal eigenvalue from a contribution involving sum over all polynomial degrees $0,\ldots,p$ to a sum over the retained degrees $n+1,\ldots,p$.
+For clarity, we first present the argument in two dimension before establishing the general result on a $d$-simplex in Theorem~\ref{Theorem:inverse trace inequality}.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:notation} introduces notation and preliminary concepts.
-Section~\ref{sec:1D} presents one-dimensional proof, while Sections~\ref{sec:2D} extend the analysis to triangles.
-In Section \ref{sec:3D}, we generalize the result to tetrahedron and also $d$-dimensional simplex.
+Section~\ref{sec:2D} present the analysis on the triangles.
+In Section \ref{sec: d-dimensional simplex}, we generalize the result to the $d$-dimensional simplices.
+Section~\ref{sec:numerics} gives illustrative numerical comparisons of the constants.